 Getting help for heel pain is a step in the right direction

 If your heel is hurting, it wants your attention.
-There are a lot of ways to treat heel pain at home, including rest, ice or heat therapy, stretching and investing in supportive shoes.
+There are a lot of ways to treat heel pain at home, including rest, ice or heat therapy, exercises and stretches, and investing in supportive shoes.
 But if your pain continues, make an appointment with a podiatrist.

 Podiatrists specialize in all things foot and ankle.
 They can treat certain conditions in the office, as well as recommend products, pain medications and therapies to help relieve or heal pain.
 Most are also foot and ankle surgeons who can provide more advanced care when needed.